gyzerok/adrenaline/README.md

 });
 ```

-### `createSmartComponent(Component, { initialArgs, query, mutations })`
+### `createSmartComponent(Component, { initialVariables, query, mutations })`

 This function is the main building block for your application.
 It is similar to [react-redux smart component](https://github.com/rackt/react-redux#smart-components-are-connect-ed-to-redux) but with ability to declare your data query with GraphQL.

   - `Component`: Its your component which would be wrapped.
-  - `initialArgs`: This is an are your arguments which would be applied to your query.
+  - `initialVariables`: This is an are your arguments which would be applied to your query.
 You can declare it as a plain object or as a function of props.
   - `query`: Your GraphQL query string.
   - `mutations`: Your mutations which would be binded to dispatch.

-**Note:** When you use `createSmartComponent` you need do declare `propTypes` in your decorated component.
-If you declare prop as `isRequired` your view wouldnt be showed until data is available.

 ```javascript
 import React, { Component, PropTypes } from 'react';